Visiting the Hoover Dam was one of the highlights of you our American Southwest road trip last summer.

-When built, the dam was unprecedented engineering accomplishment: 6 companies worked together to the construction of the dam and a large number of men were employed to work in harsh environment and remote condition.
+When built, the dam was unprecedented engineering accomplishment: 6 companies worked together to the construction of the dam and a large number of men were employed to work in a harsh environment and remote conditions.

 It is nowadays responsible for the supply of electricity to a large part of the American Southwest and beyond and it is now regarded as a world-renown structure for size and impact.